 Serving the retail stores is Costco Wholesale Industries, a division of the company, that operates manufacturing businesses, including special food packaging, optical labs, meat processing and jewelry distribution.

-To shop at Costco, customers must be members -- a policy the company believes reinforces customer loyalty and provides a steady source of fee revenue (2% of fiscal 2013 sales).
+To shop at Costco, customers must be members -- a policy the company believes reinforces customer loyalty and provides a steady source of fee revenue (2% of FY2015 sales).
 Three types of annual memberships are available: Business ($55 each); Gold Star ($55, for individuals and their spouses): and Executive ($110, allows members to purchase products and services, including insurance, mortgage services, and long-distance phone service, at reduced rates).
 Costco also operates the e-commerce site costco.com, which offers products not found in its stores.

 Sales and Marketing

 Costco uses several marketing and promotional tactics to reach existing and prospective members.
 It typically promotes new warehouse openings, sends direct mail pieces to potential new members, and employs a regular direct-marketing program.
 The program, which targets existing members to promote selected merchandise, consists of The Costco Connection magazine, coupon mailers, handouts, and emails from costco.com, costco.ca, and costco.co.uk.

 The warehouse club operator's revenues and profits have been rising over the past several years as it's expanded its store count and in-store amenities.